saketh-jakkula/filesystem/README.md

 #### Creates file system.

-Add the list of new hard disks toattributes/default.rb, PV is created on them and added to the VG
+Add the list of new hard disks to attributes/default.rb, PV is created on them and added to the VG